BardicDefense/purple-hack/README.md

 ## Climbing

 No roll is required for simple climbs, like a basic rope or tree.
-A more difficult climb might require a Moderate (Dex) check.
-A climber must make one check before every 40' section to be climbed or portion thereof.
+A more difficult climb might require a Dexterity ability check.
 If the check fails, the character falls at the halfway point (see [falling](#falling)).

 Base climbing speed is 5' per round.
 Add 5' if the climber has the Climbing skill or is using rope (not cumulative).

-The following each raise the difficulty by one level: high winds, extreme cold, smooth surfaces, slippery surfaces, each encumbrance level.
-The aid of appropriate equipment--a rope and grapnel, or pitons and a hammer--will lower the difficulty.
+The following each add a -1 to the ability check: high winds, extreme cold, smooth surfaces, slippery surfaces, each encumbrance level.
+The aid of appropriate equipment--a rope and grapnel, or pitons and a hammer--will add +1 to the ability check.

 ## Doors